beauremus/pacsys/docs/backends/index.md

 ## Overview

-pacsys provides multiple backends which talk to various 'central services'.
+PACSys provides multiple backends that talk to various central services.
 The DPM backends connect to the DPM server, DMQ talks to DataBroker/Bunny OAC/DAE, etc.

 ```mermaid
 flowchart TB